scribe-security/docs/docs/platforms/overview.md

 #### DockerHub Verify Options
 The option `--instance` specifies a unique DockerHub instance string, with an empty string as the default.

 The option `--types` defines which evidence to create, scoped by scope parameters, with "namespace-images" as the default.
 Other options are `token`, `repository`, `namespace`, and `all`.
-These options run verification on the repsective evience types.
+These options run verification on the respective evidence types.

 The option `--default_product_key_strategy` sets the strategy for overriding product keys, with "mapping" as the default, to use the user-provided mappings.